Back to Insights

 What Are the NPC AI Guidelines?

-On 19 December 2024, the Philippines National Privacy Commission (NPC) issued Advisory Guidelines on the Application of the Data Privacy Act on AI Systems Processing Personal Data.
-These guidelines clarify how the existing Data Privacy Act of 2012 (Republic Act No. 10173) applies to artificial intelligence.
+On 19 December 2024, the Philippines National Privacy Commission (NPC) issued NPC Advisory No. 2024-04, providing Guidelines on the Application of the Data Privacy Act on AI Systems Processing Personal Data.
+The advisory represents the most significant regulatory signal on artificial intelligence governance to emerge from a Southeast Asian privacy authority in the past two years, clarifying how the existing Data Privacy Act of 2012 (Republic Act No. 10173) applies to AI systems that process personal data.

 Key Provisions